AishaBabar/cityschool/README.md

 # cityschool
-this is my repo of city school
+this is my repo of city sschool